 From the beginning, we have been more than a Law Centre.
-We are a campaign for access to justice.
+We started as a campaign for access to justice.

 First, we demand funding and support for all who need legal advice and representation.

 We are also fighting for a new generation of social welfare lawyers.
-Again, we demand the restoration of legal aid, as in fully funded legal aid meaning paid, not just voluntary lawyers.
+Again, we demand the restoration of legal aid, including paid, not just voluntary lawyers.

-Second, we are fighting together to change Government welfare reform policies.
+Second, we are fighting together to change government housing and welfare policies.

-This means challenging injustices in the legislation and welfare policy itself.
+This means challenging injustices in the legislation, and in housing and welfare policy itself.
 Our volunteers on the frontline of our services see the hardship faced by the vulnerable in our community, and we campaign so that we can use this experience to enact real change through strategic litigation.

 - In practice, this means ensuring our elected representatives keep Legal Aid on the political agenda.

 - It means calling on the rest of the legal sector to support us in meeting the needs of the most vulnerable.